dereuromark/CakePHP-DatabaseLog/README.md

 ```
 It is recommended to not use the same datasource as your production server (`default`) because when the DB is not reachable logging to it will
 also not be possible.
 In that case it will fallback to SQLite file logging on this server instance, though.

+Once the datasource is reachable and once the first log entry is being written, the database table (defaulting to `database_logs`) will be automatically
+created.
+No need to manually run any migration or SQL script here.

 ## Usage